Online Medical Assistant Programs: Comparing Schools in Michigan

 Because medical assistants work in both medical and administrative roles, students can expect courses to cover basic concepts of each.
 Students will learn about medical terminology, patient care basics, anatomy and physiology, and infection control principles, as well as insurance billing and coding, communication, and clerical duties.

-Salary Expectations and Career Prospects for Medical Assistants in MI
+The Job Market and Pay for Medical Assistants in Louisiana

 Medical assistants in Michigan can expect competitive salaries and strong career prospects.
 Statewide, the median salary for medical assistants is $38,300, with the 10th percentile earning $31,550 and the 90th percentile earning $46,080.
 Ann Arbor and Jackson offer some of the highest median salaries, reaching $42,710 and $42,260 respectively, while smaller cities like Bay City and Battle Creek have lower medians closer to $36,000.
 Across Michigan, location and experience significantly impact earnings, making urban centers particularly attractive for professionals seeking higher wages.